TRUE AND FALSE

 You cannot bring a Savannah cat from the U.S. to Canada without a Canadian CITES permit

 FALSE: I am not sure why some breeders have this information on their websites but it is NOT true.
 Canada requires only a rabies vaccine on the cat to bring it into the country.
-The U.S. has export requirements to take the cat out of their country but Canada has no restrictions on bringing it INTO Canada.
+The U.S. has export requirements to take the cat out of their country so you will need a US CITES export permit PLUS fish and wildlife paperwork, but Canada has no restrictions on bringing it INTO Canada.
+Just make sure you have the paperwork required to get it OUT of the states.

 It takes months and months to get a Savannah from the US to Canada